Historia Mundum

 • Promulgation of the Le Chapelier Law: In order to extinguish the last traces of Mercantilism from France, this piece of legislation prescribed free trade as the norm.
 Yet workers’ economic liberty was to be curtailed by a ban on the formation of guilds (early versions of trade unions) and by a ban on the right to strike.
 This law evidently went against the interests of the masses, but entered into force anyway, as a way to stabilize the country.

 Subsequently, the National Assembly turned France into a constitutional monarchy after approving the Constitution of 1791.
 It enshrined the principle of the separation of powers, ensuring that the king would not rule in an absolutist fashion.
 It kept the separation of Church and state that had already appeared when nationalizing the clergy.
-As proof of the Girondin control over the constituents, voting rights were restricted to propertied men — that is, excluding both women and the poor.
+As proof of the Girondin control over the constituents, voting rights were restricted to propertied men, excluding women and the poor.
 Because of this, only about 15% of the French population were able to vote.
 Finally, in order to secure popular support for the revolutionary government, the Constitution dictated that national festivities had to be performed, mostly in open spaces and outside the main Parisian Squares.

 This is a detailed colored engraving that captures a National Festivity during the French Revolution era.
 The scene is a bird’s-eye view of an elaborate outdoor celebration, possibly in a large public square or garden.
 The festivities are depicted with precise organization, with rows of spectators on both sides, some under the shelter of striped tents and others exposed to the open air.
 The attendees are dressed in period clothing, with women in long dresses and men in coats and hats.
 In the center, there is a large circular formation of participants, surrounded by uniformed soldiers and a disciplined crowd.
 Multiple regiments are seen marching in formation towards an ornate, triumphal arch-style structure.
 The background shows a palace and rural landscapes, suggesting this event takes place in an expansive royal or public ground.
 The overall depiction is of a grand and orderly celebration, with a sense of joy and national pride.